-Controller used as service eauioment for a grounded system or as a main section for a separately derived system:
+Controller used as service equipment for a

+grounded system or as a main section for a s

 - a.
 The grounding electrode conductor (ground wire) sized in accordance with NEC 250-94 should be run from the grounding electrode to the controller ground bus or ground terminal.
 See also NEC 250-91 (a) and 250-92 (a). - b.
 Unless already done at the factory, a main bonding jumper should be installed from the incoming grounded connector bus (neutral) to the ground bus or designated grounding point.
-If a jumper is not furnished, one having a size in accordance with NEC 250-79 (C) should be selected. - c.
-Steps (a) and (b) should effectively connect toget her the grounding electrode, the controller frame, all outgoing equipment grounding conductors and the grounded neutral bus of the system.
+If a jumper is not furnished, one having a size in accordance with NEC 250-79 (c) should be selected. - c.
+Steps (a) and (b) should effectively connect together the grounding electrode, the controller frame, all outgoing equipment grounding conductors and the grounded neutral bus of the system.

-Fig. 32 Main Ground Bus
+Fig. 26 Main Ground Bus